Nabeels16/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display content of a file.
 Display the content of two files
 To display the last 10 lines of a file
+To display the last 10 lines.
+To display the third line of a file